Sammaye/yii2-solr/README.md

 new SolrDataProvider([
     'query' => $query,
-    // an exmaple class which assigns variables to the model(s)
+    // an example class which assigns variables to the model(s)
     // and returns the model
     'modelClass' => 'SolrResult',
     'sort' => [